djblue/semaphores/README.md

 execution path.
 Thus, the output was the best source of debugging deadlocks.

-# Design and Analysis
+# Pseudo Code

-The following psudo-code represents the program:
+The following pseudo code represents the program:

 ```
 # the in_buff is the buffer for users
 # to stream their tweets
 tweet in_buff[MAX_USERS]

 # mutex to guad in_buff
 sem_t in_stream[MAX_USERS] = [1..1]

+# semaphores to make sure the tweet has been stored by
+# tweeter before continuing, and possibly overwriting
+# their previous tweet
+sem_t done[MAX_USERS] = [0..0]

+# semaphore for streamer to signal that a tweet has
+# been completely streamed
+sem_t tweet_streamed = 0

+# semaphore for tweeter to signal streamer that a
+# tweet has been completely processed
+sem_t tweet_processed = 0

-# the in_buff is the buffer for tweeter
+# mutex to guard the is_ready flag that is set when
-# to stream its tweets
-tweet out_buff[MAX_USERS]
+# the streamer has recieved a tweet from a user
+sem_t ready = 1

-# mutex to guad out_buff
+# mutexs to guad out_buff
 sem_t out_stream[MAX_USERS] = [1..1]

+# semaphore for signaling that a user wants to follow
+# a tag
+sem_t following = 1

+# mutex for guarding shared following info such as
+#   who is following, what tag they are following
+sem_t following_info = 1

+# semaphore for user to signal the streamer that they
+# have finished reading the tweet
+sem_t following_read = 0

 def tweeter():
   while true: